joggrdocs/delphi/README.md

-⚠️ **Beta Release** ⚠️
+⚠️ **DEPRECATED** ⚠️

-This is ONLY available for use by those in the closed Beta Program, if you are interested in joining please reachout to [support@joggr.io](mailto:support@joggr.io?subject=Previews).
+This repository is deprecated and will not longer be maintained outside of bugfixes and security updates.

 ---